 - Applications Deadline: January 21, 2019.

-- Course Level: The scholarship is open to middle school and high school students (grades 6 through 12).
+- Course Level: The grant is open to middle school and high school students (grades 6 through 12).

-- Study Subject: The scholarship will be awarded in all subjects.
+- Study Subject: The sponsorship will be awarded in all subjects.

 - Nationality: Internationally